 - Have been positively impacted by COVID-19 (according to Beauhurst analysis)

-This returns a list of resilient, recently-funded, and fast-growing tech startups in Manchester right now.
-We’ve ranked the companies according to the amount raised through equity investment so far this year.
+This returns a list of resilient, recently-funded, and fast-growing tech startups that are active in Manchester right now.
+We’re only looking at private companies, so our results will exclude big names in the area that have undergone an IPO, such as The Hut Group.
+We’ve ranked the businesses, according to amount raised in equity investment in 2020 so far.

 1. Push Doctor